WebPraktikos/universal-resume/README.md

 In Chrome, Right-click -> Print.

 **Does it support A4 and Letter paper sizes?**
-Yes, you can choose either one.
+Yes, just change a few classes.

 **What font does it use?**
 Per [Butterick’s](https://practicaltypography.com/) free fonts recommendations, I’ve chosen IBM Plex.